-Additional information on the items marked with "" can be found in the "Do-It-Yourself operations" section.
+Additional information on the items marked with an "" can be found in the "Do-it-yourself" section of this manual.

 Windshield washer fluid - Check that there is adequate fluid in the tank.

 Engine coolant level - Check the coolant level when the engine is cold.